 There's a bajillion screws holding everything together, and some of the panels slide into eachother.
 This makes removing say the rider treadle incredibly tedious.

 There is already some surface rust visible on some of the larger hex head fasteners.
-Perhaps they are made from the same grade of Chinesium as the hex key?
-Either way, I plan on either replacing them or spraying some zink on them as a preventative measure.
+Perhaps they are made from the same grade of steel as the hex key?
+For now I have cold galvanized them by spraying them with zink spray.

 There's three main things going on at the rear of the vehicle: lights, suspension and the motor/rear wheel.

 Nothing special, just a bunch of high-power LEDs.

 The rear is suspended by a combination of a pair of progressive springs and hydropneumatic damper/spring devices.
 They are not adjustable, despite what the manual claims.

 The motor is a 10ZW6065317 hub motor from Bosch, with a nominal voltage of 60V.
 It has eight wires coming off it: three for the windings, two for sensor power and three for Hall effect sensor signals.
 This is in line with the schematic.

 To remove the rear wheel you'll need a 24 mm socket and an 8 mm open or combination spanner.
 You'll also need to disconnect the windings and Hall sensor connector from the ESC, see the ESC section.

 First loosen the 24 mm hex nuts.
 You may need to hold the frame while applying torque on each nut.
 Just kinda manhandle them into submission.
 Remove the nuts and lock washers, then remove the 8 mm hex screws and the slotted plates.
 Note the orientation of the circular locating plates on the inside on either side of the fork.
 The rear wheel can now be pulled off.

 The middle part contains many things, all of which are under the seat.
 Accessing these involves removing the battery compartment (six hex screws) and the panel holding the charge port (three PH screws).